 The skill of Prospecting cannot give the size of a potential ore deposit, nor the layout of any underground veins.
+Nevertheless, it can reveal where a deposit lies.
+Of course, this ability can never lead a character to a nonexistent vein, but any Natural Failure of a Prospecting roll indicates that

-15 For the Overlord: Prospecting exists in the game primarily as a potential means to generate conflict.
+17 For the Overlord: Prospecting exists in the game primarily as a potential means to generate conflict.
 Keep in mind the fact that keeping a rich strike a secret for long is likely to be far more problematic than finding the vein in the first place.
 It is not too much of a stretch to envision unscrupulous miners staking a false claim on the characters' site, or just making a frontal assault on the characters themselves to eliminate the competition.
 However, once all of the fun-inducing contention has been squeezed out of a strike and the campaign settles down to the point that there are no issues pressing for the characters' time, move the game along.
 At that point, it is perfectly reasonable to say, "Okay, your characters spend the next two years mining out the vein, during which time you clear a profit of fifty-thousand silver ounces."